Kevin9W/Project2-PersonaDB/README.md

 |curse           |New curse resistance for new persona to be updated.   |string  |
 |bless           |New bless resistance for new persona to be updated.   |string  |

-Skills - Up to 8 skills can be updated or added.
+Skills - Up to 8 unique skills can be updated or added.

 |Name            |Description                                                      |Type    |
 |----------------|-----------------------------------------------------------------|--------|
 |name            |New title of the skill associated with new persona to be updated.|string  |

+### DELETE /api/personas/{name}/
+This request will delete the persona with the {name} from the request parameters.
+Will also delete all content and relations to this persona in other tables.